opeyemifarinde/Data-Analytics/README.md

 # Data-Analytics
-Implemented methodologies designed by data owner for analysis and summarisation
+Implemented methodologies designed by data owner for analysis.